 Creatine is popular in the sports supplements market as it significantly improves athletic performance.
 It isn't banned by any regulatory sports bodies and is generally considered safe, so you should consider taking it if you want to improve your athletic performance.

 Stick to the recommended dosage limits to avoid experiencing severe side effects of creatine overdose and other dangers of creatine.
-Talk to your doctor before you start taking creatine to determine if you're healthy enough for it.
+Talk to your doctor before you start taking creatine to determine if you're healthy enough for it and stop taking creatine if you experience adverse side effects.

 - Amino Acids: "The Role of Dietary Creatine"